-Under the Children Act, 1989, the Local Authority has a duty to make sure a Private Fostering arrangement that the child/young person is in provides for their needs and safeguards his/her welfare.
+Under the Children Act, 1989, the Local Authority has a duty to make sure a Private Fostering arrangement that the pupil/student is in provides for their needs and safeguards his/her welfare.

 We will ensure all Staff, Governors and Volunteers in the school are aware of this duty.